Bachelor of Arts – Policy Studies

 By starting to plan now, you can be financially prepared for your work term.
 Expenses include:

 - An internship is a 15-credit course.
 Fees are charged on a per-credit basis.
-Please consult the 2017/18 Fee Schedule for more information.
+Please consult the 2018/19 Tuition and Fee Schedules for more information.

 - Relocation expenses will be incurred by the student when completing a work term position outside of Calgary.
 Planning for travel expenses to and from the workplace location, and living expenses such as rent and food for four months should be budgeted for by the student.